-How should I take gabapentin?
+How should I take gabapentin capsules?

-- Take gabapentin exactly as prescribed.
-Your healthcare provider will tell you how much gabapentin to take. - Do not change your dose of gabapentin without talking to your healthcare provider. - Take gabapentin capsules with water.

-If you take too much gabapentin, call your healthcare provider or your local Poison Control Center right away at 1-800-222-1222.
+- Take gabapentin capsules exactly as prescribed.
+Your healthcare provider will tell you how much gabapentin capsules to take. - Do not change your dose of gabapentin capsules without talking to your healthcare provider. - Gabapentin capsules can be taken with or without food. - Swallow gabapentin capsules whole with water. - In case of overdose, get medical help or contact a live Poison Center expert right away at 1-800-222-1222.
+Advice is also available online at poisonhelp.org.

-What should I avoid while taking gabapentin?
+What should I avoid while taking gabapentin capsules?

-• Do not drink alcohol or take other medicines that make you sleepy or dizzy while taking gabapentin without first talking with your healthcare provider.
-Taking gabapentin with alcohol or drugs that cause sleepiness or dizziness may make your sleepiness or dizziness worse.

-• Do not drive, operate heavy machinery, or do other dangerous activities until you know how gabapentin affects you.
-Gabapentin can slow your thinking and motor skills.
+- Do not drink alcohol or take other medicines that make you sleepy or dizzy while taking gabapentin capsules without first talking with your healthcare provider.
+Taking gabapentin capsules with alcohol or drugs that cause sleepiness or dizziness may make your sleepiness or dizziness worse. - Do not drive, operate heavy machinery, or do other dangerous activities until you know how gabapentin capsules affects you.
+Gabapentin capsules can slow your thinking and motor skills.

-What are the possible side effects of gabapentin?
+What are the possible side effects of gabapentin capsules?

-Gabapentin may cause serious side effects including:
+Gabapentin capsules may cause serious side effects, including:

-See "What is the most important information I should know about gabapentin?"

-- problems driving while using gabapentin.
-See "What I should avoid while taking gabapentin?"

-- sleepiness and dizziness, which could increase the occurrence of accidental injury, including falls
+- See "What is the most important information I should know about gabapentin capsules?" - problems driving while using gabapentin capsules.
+See "What should I avoid while taking gabapentin capsules?" - sleepiness and dizziness, which could increase your chance of having an accidental injury, including falls.

-- The most common side effects of gabapentin include:
+The most common side effects of gabapentin capsules include:

 - lack of coordination

 - viral infection

 - difficulty with speaking

 - tremor

 - swelling, usually of legs and feet

 - feeling tired

+- fever